What is the Employee Experience?

 The employee experience begins before recruitment and is based on a set of distinct core values.

-Brand reputation; how your company’s core values determine the way your company behaves and makes decisions.
+Brand reputation can be defined as how your company’s core values determine the way your company behaves and makes decisions.
 The companies of yesteryear are still focused on competing with their mission statement and goals with the focus on profits through superior customer service.
-Today, its not enough.
-Today you need a well-crafted employee experience.

 Core Values: Not Just Words, Actions